oliveiraleo/mnc_NWDAF/VMs-setup.md

 ## Requirements

-In order to run the tests, please, make sure the requirements are met
+In order to run the traffic classification experiments, please, make sure the requirements below are met

 ### Hardware (minimum requirements)

-- free5GC (2 CPU cores + 2GB RAM)
+- free5GC (2 i5 CPU cores + 2GB RAM)
-- UERANSIM (2 CPU cores + 2GB RAM)
+- UERANSIM (2 i5 CPU cores + 2GB RAM)
-- The 3 servers (2 CPU cores + 2GB RAM each)
+- The 3 servers (1 i5 CPU core + 1GB RAM each)
+- 100GB HDD (20GB for each VM)

+**NOTE:** The number of CPUs and amount of RAM will impact directly the time required to build the software.
+After building, you may be able to run the experiments (ML and packet capture) with 1 CPU core + 1GB RAM specifications.

 ### Software